 - Number of users

 Zendesk, which is web-based customer experience management software, charges $89 per agent per month.
 There are additional charges for the support services, ranging from $5 to $199.
 Qualtrics – which is supported on Mac, iOS and Android – charges $3,000 and up per year.
 It has the added features of ad hoc market research studies and customer effort scoring.
 A demo is available upon request.

 Some software, such as HubSpot, does not charge anything for its experience management features and is available for free.

 Benefits for small businesses

-When you’re dealing with so many aspects of experience at one time, using an experience management platform can help you stay organized and keep track of it all.
-Tracking responses to your products, brand and employee interactions can all be done through surveys, and then a company can go and look at that data and figure out which areas they need to improve or emphasize.
+When you’re dealing with so many aspects of experience at one time, an experience management platform can help you stay organized and keep track of it all.
+You can track responses to your products, brand and employee interactions all through surveys, and then you can look at that data to figure out which areas you need to improve or emphasize.

-“A jigsaw puzzle is a good analogy," Sarrazit said.
+“A jigsaw puzzle is a good analogy,” he said.
 “There are so many pieces.”